IIIF/api/source/presentation/4.0/model.md

   * If all of the values have a language associated with them, and none match the language preference, the client _MUST_ select a language and display all of the values associated with that language.
   * If some of the values have a language associated with them, but none match the language preference, the client _MUST_ display all of the values that do not have a language associated with them.

-Note that this does not apply to [embedded][prezi30-terminology] textual bodies in Annotations, which use the Web Annotation pattern of `value` and `language` as separate properties.
+> Note that this does NOT apply to [embedded][prezi40-terminology] textual bodies in Annotations,  which use the Web Annotation pattern of `value` and `language` as separate properties.
+{: .warning}

 ### HTML Markup in Property Values